apeloza/nate_labatt_photographer_connect/README.md

 password: 1

 #Application Overview
-Photographer Connect is a web application that allows freelance photographers to connect with Nate’s real estate clients to schedule photo sessions.
+Pixel Houz is a web application that allows freelance photographers to connect with a realtor’s real estate clients to schedule photo sessions.
 It has a messaging feature that allows clients and photographers to discuss schedules and verify times for the sessions, without going through the realtor.
 A map of available jobs allows photographers to take jobs that work for them geographically.
-Nate will be able to add jobs, read conversations and view schedules.
+Realtors are able to add jobs, read conversations and view schedules.

 #Application Features
 There are three main users: Admin, photographer (“user”), and client.